p4535992/EAT/README.md

 - Integration with Web-Karma API
 - Integration with GATE Embedded API
 - Integration with SILK API (SIngle Machine)

-For the future:

-- Integration Spring MVC
-- Integration with Sesame OpenrRdf API (in progress...)
+- Integration with Sesame OpenrRdf API

+- Integration Spring MVC (in a private project for more info you can contact me)